AgnosPCB/documentation/docs/User_guide.md

 The vast majority of inspections do not require this methodology, but it is interesting to note the possibility **of increasing the detection capability of the system by carrying out this process.**

-**The camera does not respond**

-Check if the battery dummy is connected to the correct USB power supply, capable of delivering 3A.
-Check if the USB cable is properly connected and fully inserted.
-Does the R and S keys of the keyboard trigger the camera?